mia-platform/custom-plugin-java/README.md

 + `getOriginalRequestBody()` - returns the body of the original request

 In addition to the methods described above, the `PreDecoratorRequest` instance exposes an interface to modify the original request, which will come forwarded by microservice-gateway to the target service.
-This interface is accessible using the Request instance method
+This interface is accessible using the instance method
  `changeOriginalRequest` which returns a builder for `PreDecoratorRequestProxy` object with following methods:

-+ `setMethod(newMethod)` - modify the method of the original request
++ `setMethod(String newMethod)` - modify the method of the original request
-+ `setPath(newPath)` - modify the path of the original request
++ `setPath(String newPath)` - modify the path of the original request
-+ `setHeaders (newHeaders)` - modify the headers of the original request
++ `setHeaders(Map<String, String> newHeaders)` - modify the headers of the original request
-+ `setQuery (newQuery)` - modify the querystring of the original request
++ `setQuery (Map<String, String> newQuery)` - modify the querystring of the original request
-+ `setBody(newBody)` - change the body of the original request
++ `setBody(Object newBody)` - change the body of the original request

 To leave the original request unchanged, the `leaveOriginalRequestUnmodified` function can be used instead.

 ##### Response
 Both the result of `changeOriginalRequest` building operation and the one of `leaveOriginalRequestUnmodified` call can be passed to static method
  `DecoratorResponseFactory.makePreDecoratorResponse(PreDecoratorRequest preDecoratorRequest)`.
+This method returns an instance of `DecoratorResponse`, which represents the response that should be returned.

+##### Abort chain
+To abort the decorator chain, you can obtain the related `DecoratorResponse` instance by calling the method `DecoratorResponseFactory.abortChain(int finalStatusCode, Object finalBody, Map<String, String> finalHeaders)`.

+#### POST decorators
+##### Request
+An instance of class `PostDecoratorRequest` can be used as input to the decorator handler.

+The utility functions exposed by the `PostDecoratorRequest` instance can be used to access the original request:
+As with the original request, the `PostDecoratorResponse` instance has useful methods for access both the original request and the original response:

++ `getOriginalRequestMethod()` - returns the original request method
++ `getOriginalRequestPath()` - returns the path of the original request
++ `getOriginalRequestHeaders()` - returns the headers of the original request
++ `getOriginalRequestQuery()` - returns the querystring of the original request
++ `getOriginalRequestBody()` - returns the body of the original request
++ `getOriginalResponseBody()` - returns the body of the original response
++ `getOriginalResponseHeaders()` - returns the headers of the original response
++ `getOriginalResponseStatusCode()` - returns the status code of the original response

+In addition to the methods described above, the `PostDecoratorResponse` instance exposes an interface to modify the original response, which will come forwarded by microservice-gateway to the target service.
+This interface is accessible using the instance method
+ `changeOriginalResponse` which returns a builder for `PostDecoratorRequestProxy` object with following methods:

++ `setHeaders(Map<String, String> newHeaders)` - modify the headers of the original response
++ `setBody(Object newBody)` - change the body of the original response
++ `setStatusCode(int statusCode)` - change the status code of the original response

+To leave the original response unchanged, the `leaveOriginalResponseUnmodified` function can be used instead.

+##### Response
+Both the result of `changeOriginalRequest` building operation and the one of `leaveOriginalRequestUnmodified` call can be passed to static method
+ `DecoratorResponseFactory.makePostDecoratorResponse(PostDecoratorRequest postDecoratorRequest)`.
 This method returns an instance of `DecoratorResponse`, which represents the response that should be returned.

 ##### Abort chain